 Closer to Vancouver, the Eagle Bluffs hike on Cypress Mountain was the most impressive of many good choices in North Vancouver.

 Then, if you happen to be on a longer road trip, the East Sooke Coast Trail on Vancouver Island is a phenomenal coastal route.
 Further inland, hiking in Kelowna lacks a standout option but offers plenty of variety.
-Finally, if you have the time to make it into Alberta, the Canmore and Banff area features several of the best day hikes we’ve ever done.
+Finally, if you have the time to make it into Alberta, the Canmore, Banff and Kananaskis areas features several of the best day hikes we’ve ever done.

 Bowen Island Hiking: What to Take